it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 ### P2.3 Perform threat analysis

 Threat modeling and analysis is used to build the security architecture viewpoint.
 It also aids in the development of the system and software architecture viewpoints.
 Threat modeling takes the provider submitted architectural documentation as input.
 The services provided by the application are enumerated using the threat modeling methodology.
 The services are then further deconstructed into functions and the data required to perform those functions.
-The data flows/functions must be annotated with sensitivity labels (data-critical, data-sensitive) and  (low, medium, high) which will influence the severity level determination of any threat.
+The data flows/functions must be annotated with sensitivity labels (data-critical, data-sensitive) and  (low, medium, high) which will influence the severity level determination of any identified threat.

 ### P2.4 Build system architecture